 • The technique of separation of variables can be used to solve homogeneous linear partial differential equations L(u) = 0, B(u) = 0 with initial conditions if needed.
-The main idea is to set u(x, t) = X(x)T(t) and find two ordinary differential equations for the functions X and T. If one can solve these differential equations (using in addition the given boundary conditions), one finds solutions to the original PDE (here, one can use Fourier series and the superposition principle).
+For the heat or wave equation, the main idea is to set u(x, t) = X(x)T(t) and find two ordinary differential equations for the functions X and T. If one can solve these differential equations (using in addition the given boundary conditions), one finds solutions to the original PDE (here, one can use Fourier series and the superposition principle).
 Observe that this technique works only for particular problems.
 As application, we have used separation of variables to find exact solutions to the homogeneous heat and wave equations.